redhat-cip/dci-openshift-agent/README.md

 > NOTES:
  - Make sure rhel-8-for-x86_64-appstream-rpms repo provides access to libvirt => 6.0.0 packages
  - The installer may require access to other endpoint (CDNs).
-The list above is for well know URLs that be subject to change.
+The list above is for well known URLs that may be subject to change.

 ## Systems under test